China's Wuhan says tested almost a third of residents for coronavirus since April

-The official test number for May 14 will be published on Friday.
-Recently, Wuhan has detected several to more than a dozen asymptomatic infections every day.
-Although those people are all treated in isolation, they still spark concern in the society, Xinhua said.
+The health commission will publish the May 14 figures later on Friday.
+Recently, Wuhan has detected between several and more than a dozen asymptomatic infections every day.

 - READ MORE ON: